GitExl/CTViewer/README.md

 - `,` render tile layer 1/layer 2 source data
 - `.` render sprite over layer 1 or layer 2 data
 - `/` render exit data
+- `'` render treasure data

+Information about exits and treasure items is displayed when the mouse is over them.

 ## Examples